How To Grow & Care For Clematis

 - Position the crown of the plant, where the root meets the stem, 1-2 inches below the surface of the soil.

-These twining leaf stems are short and can only wrap themselves around something that’s less than about 1/4-inch in diameter.
+These twining leaf stems are short and can only wrap themselves around something less than about 1/4-inch in diameter.
 So keep this in mind when you provide a trellis for it to climb up.

-If you have critters that nibble on your clematis plants you can surround a young plant with a cylinder of wire mesh.
+If you have critters that nibble on your clematis plants, you can surround a young plant with a cylinder of wire mesh.

 I was once in your predicament.
 I discovered “Park Model” modular homes, and fell in love with the amount of living offered by such a small floorplan.
 Here are a few websites to familiarize you with them.
 They can be set on traditional foundations, which should make them eligible for home loans (and makes them as safe as a site-built home).